netdata/netdata/packaging/installer/methods/source.md

 An installation without these collectors is still usable, but will be unable to collect metrics for a number of network services the system may be providing.
-You can either install a pre-built copy of these eollectors, or build them locally.
+You can either install a pre-built copy of these collectors, or build them locally.

 #### Installing the pre-built Go collectors